Author · Doctoral Researcher · CHRO · Leadership Thinker

 That gap is quiet.
 It builds slowly.
 And it costs far more than most organisations ever measure.

-• Part I The System We Inherited — How organisations actually work, and what that costs
+• Part I The System We Inherited · Chapters 1–4: How organisations actually work, and what that costs

-• Part III The Leader We Become — Leadership drift, judgment, and the interior life of leadership
+• Part III The Leader We Become · Chapters 8–10: The inner and outer architecture of leadership

 Follow the Work